owulveryck/blog/content/post/yolo-faces.md

 ### The Service Provider Interface (SPI)

-Onnx-go provides an implementation of a `Model` object.
-It is a Go structure that acts as a receiver of the neural network model.
+We've seen that the neural network is represented by its model.
+The SPI should implement a model to fulfill the contract and understand the ONNX Intermediate Representation (IR).
+[Onnx-go](https://github.com/owulveryck/onnx-go)'s [`Model`](https://godoc.org/github.com/owulveryck/onnx-go#Model) object is a Go structure that acts as a receiver of the neural network model.

-Gorgonia provides a runtime environment that can execute the model.
+The other service required is a computation engine that understands and executes the model.
+This function is assumed by [Gorgonia](https://github.com/gorgonia/gorgonia).

-The basic usage of those services in the main package of a tool is:
+The **actor** will use those services.
+A basic implementation in Go is (note the package is `main`):

 ```go
 import (